-Pack any alcoholic beverages into your hold baggage, except those purchased at airports or on aircrafts.
 Please note that alcohol in excess of 70% is not allowed on aircraft.
 Remember to check the customs regulations of each country before your flight.

 Duty free liquids purchased at airports and on aircrafts may be taken into the cabin of the aircraft.
 Transfer passengers may carry duty free products through the security control.
 The products must be packed in a sealed, transparent security bag, as illustrated in the image, and the receipt must be clearly visible.

 Instructions for scissors, knives, matches, cigarette lighters and electronic tobacco